Advanced Coding for a Physician’s Office (CCS-P) Prep

 Note: As current coders seeking more in-depth knowledge, students should already have a set of current year CPT, HCPCS, and ICD-9-CM coding books – these are not provided as part of the program.

 The Advanced Coding for the Physician’s Office program is not an entry-level program.
-This program is designed specifically for students who have previous coding experience or education, such as the ed2go Administrative Medical Specialist with Medical Billing and Coding (AMS w/MBC) or Medical Billing and Coding program.
+This program is designed specifically for students who have previous coding experience or education.

-If you intend on partipating in the CSS examination, you must meet one of the following requirements:
+If you intend on participating in the CCS examination, you must meet one of the following AHIMA requirements:

-- Complete a coding training program that teaches anatomy & physiology, pathophysiology, pharmacology, medical terminology, reimbursement methodology, intermediate/ advanced ICD diagnostic/ procedural and CPT coding
+- By Education: Complete a coding training program that teaches anatomy & physiology, pathophysiology, pharmacology, medical terminology, reimbursement methodology, intermediate/ advanced ICD diagnostic/ procedural and CPT coding OR

-- Perform a minimum of two (2) years of related coding experience directly applying codes
+- By Experience: Minimum of two (2) years of related coding experience directly applying codes OR

-- Have another coding credential from a certifying organization plus one (1) year coding experience directly applying codes
+- By Credential with Experience: CCA credential plus one (1) year of coding experience directly applying codes OR

-- Have a CCA credential plus one (1) year of coding experience directly applying codes
+- Other Coding credential from other certifying organization plus one (1) year coding experience directly applying codes

 This program is compatible with Windows XP and later operating systems and IE 7 and later browsers.
 It can be taken on either a Mac or a PC; however, most medical offices currently use PCs.